 Esophageal cancer occurs when cancer cells form in the tissues of the esophagus.
 People don’t usually undergo routine screenings for esophageal cancer as they do for other cancers, such as colon cancer.

-North Shore-LIJ Health System takes an advanced approach to treating esophageal cancer at the Gastrointestinal Oncology Center.
+North Shore-LIJ Health System takes an advanced approach to treating esophageal cancer at the Gastrointestinal Oncology Center, part of North Shore-LIJ Cancer Institute.
 Utilizing the latest technology and research-backed therapies, the multidisciplinary team of specialists draws upon decades of experience in diagnosing and treating complex gastrointestinal cancers.